 Personal information is transferred to Cision in the US from the EU under one of the following scenarios:

-Processor On Behalf: Cision is a provider of software, services and tools intended to help customers manage all aspects of their marketing and PR campaigns.
+- Processor: Cision is a provider of software, services and tools intended to help customers manage all aspects of their marketing and PR campaigns.
 Cision does not own or control any of the information it processes on behalf of its customer.
 All such information is owned and controlled by Cision’s customer.
 In this capacity, Cision receives information transferred from the EU to the US merely as a processor on behalf of its customer, although such information may not be required by Cision.